 Ramadan is meant for prayer and reflection on religious teaching.

 Every year, Muslims all over the world celebrate 30 days of fasting and prayer.
 They call this period Ramadan.
-This year, Ramadan began on the night of May 26.
+This year, Ramadan begins on the night of May 17.
 Here are five things everyone should know about Ramadan.

 Ramadan is meant for prayer and reflection on religious teaching to develop a closer connection to Allah.
 It celebrates the origin of Islam, when Allah gave the Qur’an to the Prophet Muhammad.
 For some Muslims, Ramadan is so important that they name their sons after the period.

 The most well-known rule is to retrain refrain from eating (and drinking anything, even water) during the daytime.
 All Muslims are expected to forgo eating during the daytime but eat during the night.
 However, some groups, such as the pregnant and the elderly are exempted from this rule.
 Others, like menstruating women, can forgo the fast for a period of time, but they have to compensate before the end of Ramadan.
 Additionally, Muslims abstain from lying, gossiping, or any other bad habits.

 Different sects break their fast at various times.
 The Shi’ite Muslims break their fast when all daylight fades, while the Sunnis eat as soon as the sun is out of sight.
 For most Islamic households, breaking fast is done by eating dates before the Iftar, the meal shared by Muslims during nights of the Ramadan.
 The Iftar is a communal and fun occasion, with Muslims visiting each other to join in the festivities.

 Ramadan, like most holy periods for other religions, comes once every year.
 Muslims celebrate Ramadan during the ninth month of the Islamic lunar calendar.
 Because of its dependence on the lunar calendar, Ramadan falls on different days each year.